tinybirdco/demo-audit-log/README.md

 }
 ```

-In case you wanted to create a token to share just `api_audit_log_params` with, let's say, the company with company_id 1, you can do so with the row level security:
+If you want to create a token to share just `api_audit_log_params` with, let's say, the company with company_id 1, you can do so with the row level security:

 ```bash
 curl -H "Authorization: Bearer $TOKEN" \